 I also connect an external hard drive to my computer to record the concerts using Logelloop’s “Output recording” function.
 This feature allows you to record all software inputs and outputs on separate tracks.
 The result of these recordings can be edited and mixed later in software such as Cubase, Logic, Pro-Tools …

-Finally, the stands are made at home!
+Finally, the stands are homemade!
 For the feet and the pedals, I use a plywood plate 1 cm thick.
 Rubberized bolts allow me to adjust the height of my feet and the pedal according to the height of the chair that I find on the spot.
 The Leap is installed to the end of a threaded rod screwed at the tripod.
 The computer is based on a thin plate.
 All these stands can be dismantled in order to take the smallest possible space in the bag.